-Once longleaf initiates height growth, it grows rapidly in a short period of time securing an advantageous position to gather sunlight.
-As it grows, newly emerged ‘candles’ may be vulnerable to damage until new (and protective) needles emerge or the growing tip moves above typical flame heights.
+Once longleaf initiates height growth, it grows rapidly in a short period of time, securing an advantageous position to gather sunlight.
+As it grows, newly emerged ‘candles’ may be vulnerable to damage until new (and protective) needles develop or the growing tip moves above typical flame heights.
 During the rocket stage, longleaf pine trees are also slightly more vulnerable to fire until its bark thickens for sufficient insulation.

 Fire Resistant, Not Fire-Proof